-APPLICATION: Complete HonorHealth online application form at HonorHealth.com/volunteers.
+APPLICATION: Complete HonorHealth online application form at HonorHealth.com/volunteers

-INTERVIEW: Interview with the Volunteer Services Supervisor or Coordinator on a Zoom call, or at the Campus where you would like to serve, to match volunteer skills with hospital and clinic opportunities.
+INTERVIEW: Interview with the Volunteer Services office on a Zoom call, or in person at the campus where you would like to serve, to match your interests with hospital and clinic opportunities.

-COMPLETE ALL DOCUMENTS: Documents received after the Zoom interview confirmation or at the in-person interview are to be completed and turned in prior to starting service.
+COMPLETE ALL DOCUMENTS: Documents received after the interview confirmation or at the inperson interview are to be completed and turned in before starting service.

 ORIENTATION: All volunteers are required to attend an orientation.
-Orientations occur two times per month.
-Please allow two hours for the orientation.
+Orientations occur a few times each month.
+Please allow 2.5 hours for orientation.
 A schedule of Orientation dates will be provided to you after your interview.
 You can view those dates online and register for one at that time.